-Past recipients include the Jared Burke Foundation, Chakota Therapeutic Riding Center, Fontebella Maternity Home, Big Brothers Big Sisters of Southwestern Illinois, Lewis & Clark Council, Boy Scouts of America, Swansea Kingdom, Juvenile Diabetes Research Foundation, Special Olympics of Southwestern Illinois, and Swansea Patriots for Melvin Price Park.
+Past recipients include Project Compassion, Jared Burke Foundation, Chakota Therapeutic Riding Center, Fontebella Maternity Home, Big Brothers Big Sisters of Southwestern Illinois, Lewis & Clark Council, Boy Scouts of America, Swansea Kingdom, Juvenile Diabetes Research Foundation, Special Olympics of Southwestern Illinois, and Swansea Patriots for Melvin Price Park.

 The HECF is a 501(C)(3) public charity as a component of the the St. Louis Community Foundation.

 Each year when choosing a beneficiary, the HECF committee looks at smaller deserving charities that may not get much funding outside of their own fundraisers.

 Click Here to watch the video from the 2018 Klondike Klassic benefiting the Jared Burke Foundation.

 Every March, Holland team members, friends and family participate in the Big Brothers Big Sisters of Southwestern Illinois Bowl for Kids Sake tournament.
 The event helps raise awareness and the funding necessary to match a child with a mentor.